DecodeGenetics/chopBAI/README.md

 -----

 chopBAI expects a BAM file and a list of regions (genomic intervals) as parameters.
-You can either specify one or more regions on the command line or pass a file listing one region per file:
+You can either specify one or more regions on the command line or pass a file listing one region per line:

     ./chopBAI [OPTIONS] BAM-FILE REGION1 [...
 REGIONn]
     ./chopBAI [OPTIONS] BAM-FILE REGION-FILE

-Regions should be in the format `CHR:BEGIN-END`, e.g. `chr4:15000000-16000000`, one region per line.
+Regions should be in the format `CHR:BEGIN-END`, e.g. `chr4:15000000-16000000`.

 The program looks for a BAI file at `BAM-FILE.bai`.